E2 VISA INSTRUCTIONS FOR Australia

 Checklist of Required Documents:

-1. Notarized copy of your degree with apostille
+- Notarized copy of your bachelor degree with apostille

 Step 3: Submit Application with the Korean Consulate

-We move to this step assuming that you have received your Visa Confirmation Number.
-If you don’t have it, please check with your Placement Coordinator and they will contact the school to see where things currently stand.
-Korean immigration usually takes 7 to 12 business days to process applications in Korea.
+We move to this step assuming you’ve already received your Visa Confirmation Number.
+If you haven’t, reach out to your Footprints Recruiter, who will contact your school in South Korea to check on the status.
+Korean Immigration typically takes 7 to 12 business days to process E2 visa applications for teachers heading abroad.

-Once you have your Visa Issuance Number it is time to send or take your application and supporting documents to the Korean Consulate or Embassy nearest to you.
+Once your Visa Issuance Number has been approved, it’s time to send or take your E2 visa application and supporting documents to the Korean Consulate or Embassy nearest to you.
+This is one of the final steps before you officially begin your journey to teach English abroad in South Korea.

-• Confirmation of Visa Issuance Number: Fill in the reservation number in the appropriate section of the application form.
+- Confirmation of Visa Issuance Number: Enter your reservation number in the correct section of the form

-• Fee: Please always contact the consulate at the time of applying to confirm the fee and accepted payment methods
+- Fee: Contact your local consulate to confirm the current fee and accepted payment methods

 Korean Consulate Locations & Jurisdictions